|

 however, that all context loader implementations provided by the Spring Framework and

-Spring Boot already implement AotContextLoader
+Spring Boot already implement AotContextLoader.

-If you implement a custom TestExecutionListener
+If you implement a custom TestExecutionListener, it must implement

 AotTestExecutionListener

 in order to participate in AOT processing.
-See the SqlScriptsTestExecutionListener
+See the SqlScriptsTestExecutionListener in

-module for an example.
+the spring-test module for an example.